pilarcormo/Preprint/output.md

 We could not define a universal cut-off value based on the homozygous to heterozygous ratio for all the different SNP densities and crosses, as sometimes the region with a high ratio was narrow due to a high SNP linkage in the area, while in other cases, the increase in the ratio was progressive, and the peak was wider.
 Therefore, when we worked with real densities, we used an automatic approach that tailors the threshold for each specific SNP density and contig length as explained in section 2.14. **Table 3** shows the tailored thresholds and total discarded contigs for all the datsets.

 We can conclude that SDM is a rapid and precise method to perform bulked-segregant linkage analysis from back-crossed and out-crossed populations without relying on the availability of a reference genome, specially effective on contig sizes over 5 kb.
 Even though it can be accurate with smaller contigs, we defined the detection limit on 2-4 kb contigs.
 In 2 out of the 5 models, the contig carrying the candidate mutation was lost when the contig size oscillated between 2 and 4 kb.

+\newpage

-Conclusions
+4. Conclusions
 ===

 Forward genetic screens are very useful to identify genes responsible for particular phenotypes.
 Due to the advances in HTS technologies, mutant genome sequencing has become quick and inexpensive.
 However, mapping-by-sequencing methods available present certain limitations, complicating the mutation identification especially in non-sequenced species.
 To target this problem, we proposed a fast, reference genome independent method to identify causative mutations.
-We showed that homozygous SNPs are normally distributed in the mutant genome of back-cross and out-crossed individuals.
+We showed that homozygous SNPs are normally distributed in the mutant genome of back-crossed and out-crossed individuals.
 Based on that idea, we defined a theoretical SNP distribution used by SDM to identify the genomic region where the causative mutation was located.

 By using customised model genomes we could rapidly alter different parameters to tune the detection method.
-SDM was optimised for *Arabidopsis* and it was able to identify the contigs carrying the causative mutations in four independent forward genetic screens.
-We conclude that SDM is especially sucessful to identify the  genomic region carrying mutation in back-crossed and out-crossed populations, especially when the contig size is over 2 kb.
-The increase in the SNP density in out-cross experiments increased the number of candidate contigs.
-We hope to reproduce the good results obtained for *Arabidopsis* in other organisms.
-Then, we aim apply SDM in forward genetics screens of species where a reference genome is not yet available.
+SDM was optimised for *Arabidopsis thaliana* and it was able to identify the contigs carrying the causative mutations in four independent forward genetic screens.
+We conclude that SDM is especially sucessful to identify the  genomic region carrying a mutation when the contig size is over 2 kb.
+Event though the raise in the SNP density in out-crossed experiments increased the number of candidate contigs, we were able to obtain the contig carrying the causative mutation.
+We hope to reproduce the good results obtained for *Arabidopsis thaliana* in other organisms.
+Then, we aim to apply SDM in forward genetic screens of species where a reference genome is not yet available.
 We plan to develop an accessible software that will speed up gene finding in non-sequenced organisms.

-Ideally, over the next few years, sequencing costs will decrease and this will allow to sequence every mutant individual from a forward genetic screen.
-Therefore, we need fast and reliable methods to identify variants bypassing the reference genome assembly step.
+Over the next few years, the decrease in sequencing costs will ideally allow to sequence every mutant individual from a forward genetic screen.
+Hence, we need fast and reliable methods to identify variants bypassing the reference genome assembly step.

 \newpage